RTEMS/gnu-mirror-gcc/gcc/config/rs6000/predicates.md

 })

-;; Return 1 if the operand is a scalar constant that can be loaded to a VSX ;; register with one prefixed instruction, such as XXSPLTIDP.
+;; Return 1 if the operand is a scalar constant that can be loaded to a VSX ;; register with one prefixed instruction, such as XXSPLTIDP or XXSPLTIW.
 ;;
 ;; We have to have separate predicates and constraints for scalars and vectors, ;; otherwise things get messed up with TImode when you try to load very large